devetc/devetc.github.io/_posts/2014-05-24-tail-recursion-objc-and-arc.markdown

 What is going on?
 This *should* work; there is no work to be done after the recursive call, so why isn’t being optimized?
-Dump the assembly (source annotations added by hand):
+Dump the assembly!
+(Source annotations added by hand.)

 {% highlight nasm %}
 Tail`+[ListNode lengthOfListWithHead_v6:count:] at main.m:103: